HarryMcCarney/ChessAnalytics/README.md

 # Approach
 First I downloaded a backup of all the games played in October 2015.
-This is available [here](https://database.lichess.org/) Then I extracted all the games from the lichess_db_standard_rated_2015-02.pgn file in the backup using ParsePGN.fsx.
-I am only analysing "Rapid" games, but code could easily include other time controls.
+This is available [here](https://database.lichess.org/) Then I extracted all the games from the Lichess_db_standard_rated_2015-02.pgn file in the backup using ParsePGN.fsx.
+I am only analysing "Rapid" games, but the code could easily include other time controls.
 Results of parsing the pgn are saved to csv format.
-Only the game headers, including results and opening classification codes are saved, the moves are not needed as I don't plan to analyse these.
+Only the game headers, including results and opening classification codes, are saved, the moves are not needed as I don't plan to analyse these.

-The players usernames are extracted from this csv and filtered to exclude players with less than 100 rapid games and who havn't played a game in the last 30 days.
+The players' usernames are extracted from this csv and filtered to exclude players with less than 100 rapid games and who havn't played a game in the last 30 days.
 The resulting list is saved into the playercohort.csv.

-Using the SavePlayerRatings.fsx we then query the lichess API and get the rapid rating history for each player in the cohort file.
+Using the SavePlayerRatings.fsx we then query the Lichess API and get the rapid rating history for each player in the cohort file.

 These are averaged monthly for each player and stored in the playerRating.csv file.